-Steve Johns is entering his sixth year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.
+Steve Johns is in his eighth year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.

-Navy has compiled a record of 40-25 (.615) in Johns' tenure, beating Army all five times, earning four bowl bids, winning three Commander-In-Chief's Trophies and beating Notre Dame twice.
+Navy has compiled a record of 57-34 (.626) in Johns’ tenure, beating Army all seven times, earning six bowl bids, winning three bowl games, winning four Commander-In-Chief’s Trophies and beating Notre Dame twice.

 Navy was 5-7 in 2011, which included a series record 10th-straight victory over Army.
 Navy played seven teams that finished with a winning record and six that went to bowl games.
 The Mids finished 15th in the nation in turnover margin (+0.8).